The lattice of varieties of monoids: Other restrictions

 \subsection{Hereditarily selfdual varieties}

 A variety of algebras is \emph{selfdual} if it has a selfdual subvariety lattice.
 Natural examples of selfdual varieties are small chain varieties.
-It is clear from Figs.~\ref{L(M_13)} and~\ref{L(P)} that $\mathbf M_{13}$, $\mathbf P_5$ and the varieties dual to them are selfdual.
-The following assertion follows from Theorem~\ref{struct of COM}.
+It is clear from Figs.~\ref{L(M_14)} and~\ref{L(Y)} that $\mathbf M_{14}$, $\mathbf Y_5$, and the varieties dual to them are selfdual.